yushan26/rules_go/go/toolchains.rst

 ~~~~~~~~~~

 This collects the information needed to form and return a :type:`GoContext` from
 a rule ctx.
 It uses the attributes and the toolchains.
-It can only be used in
-the implementation of a rule that has the go toolchain attached and the go
-context data as an attribute.
-To do this declare the rule using the go_rule
-wrapper.

 .. code:: bzl

   def _my_rule_impl(ctx):
       go = go_context(ctx)
       ...

-  my_rule = go_rule(
-      _my_rule_impl,
-      attrs = {
-          ...
-      },
-  )

 +--------------------------------+-----------------------------+-----------------------------------+